briandfoy/briandfoy.github.io/_posts/2020-05-08-postgres-can-t-find-llvmjit-so.md

 -rwxr-xr-x  1 root root    42976 Apr  9 00:09 libffi.so.7.1.0
 {% endhighlight %}

 Reinstalling the _postgresql_ package didn't help either.
 This is the sort of nonsense that made me leave FreeBSD to try ArchLinux.
 It's all just supposed to work.
+I'm trying my best to let ArchLinux manage itself even though I'm comfortable compiling everything myself.

 The Unix StackExchange question [Arch: broken lib-llvm dependency using postgresql on Manjaro](https://unix.stackexchange.com/q/583225/12567) appears to have the same problem, but there is no answer.
+The Reddit thread [Warning - latest udpate of ffi stuff broke mostly everything](https://www.reddit.com/r/archlinux/comments/fyutoz/warning_latest_udpate_of_ffi_stuff_broke_mostly/) notes something broke in _libffi_ in April.

+The expedient fix it to simply cp _libffi.so.7_ to _libffi.so.6_ (or link or whatever), but future updates might clean it out.
+I'm reluctant to use that sort of fix on this box.

 ## Turn off JIT